luke-c-newell/Credit_Risk_Analysis/README.md

 |low_risk|1.00|1.00|1.00|1.00|1.00|1.00|
 |overall|0.99|0.99|0.99|0.99|0.99|0.99|

 The precision scores for the RandomOverSampler, SMOTE, ClusterCentroids and SMOTEENN algorithms were all identical with 0.01 for the high_risk and 1.00 for the low risk.
-The BalancedRandomForestClassifier and EasyEnsembleClassifier performed slightly better with 0.03 and 0.09 respectively for the high_risk datapoints.
-This means that for the EasyEnsembleClassifier model, 9% of loans identified as high risk were correctly identified and 91% were actually low risk.
+The BalancedRandomForestClassifier and EasyEnsembleClassifier performed slightly better with 0.03 and 0.09 respectively for the high_risk data points.
+This means that for the EasyEnsembleClassifier model, 9% of loans identified as high risk were correctly identified and 91% were incorrectly identified as high risk, when they were in fact low risk loans.

 ### Recall Scores
 |	|RandomOverSampler|SMOTE|ClusterCentroids|SMOTEENN|BalancedRandomForestClassifier|EasyEnsembleClassifier|